CSC207-UofT/207-course-notes/01-introduction-to-java.md

 In summary, be careful with this nuance when comparing values of `String` objects as this might lead to opposite results.

-The above information is also known as string interning.
+The above was describing string interning.
-Refer to the following links for more information on string pool and string interning:
+You can refer to the following links for more information on the string pool and string interning:
 1. https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#intern--
 2. https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.10.5